Existence and applications of Ricci flows via pseudolocality: Introduction

 for $x\in B_{g(t)}(x_0, \epsilon_0 r)$ and $t\in (0, (\epsilon r)^2]$. \end{thm} The validity of the $\delta-$almost Euclidean isoperimetric inequality under a fixed radius is actually a strong condition, roughly speaking it rules out too much positive curvature.
 Nevertheless, it does not require any point-wise curvature upper bound.
 An example is given by the neighbourhood of a rounded out flat cone point, with cone angle close to $2\pi$ so it is $C^0-$close to a Euclidean disk, while the sectional curvature can be made arbitrarily large and positive, and the injectivity radius can be arbitrarily small.

 On the other hand, bounded curvature and a volume lower bound for all unit geodesic balls can imply the validity of the $\delta-$almost Euclidean isoperimetric inequality.
-By the work of Anderson and Cheeger \cite{anderson1992c}, a lower bound of both the Ricci curvature and the injectivity radius implies a lower bound of the $W^{1,p}-$harmonic radius, hence also implies this condition.
+By the work of Anderson and Cheeger \cite{anderson1992c}, a lower bound of both the Ricci curvature and the injectivity radius implies a lower bound of the $W^{1,p}-$harmonic radius, hence also implies this condition. {\blue A recent result of Cavalletti and Mondino shows that a Ricci lower bound together with almost optimal volume for unit balls imply the almost Euclidean isoperimetric inequality \cite{cavalletti2017almost}.}

 Perelman's pseudolocality is not really a local result since it assumes a complete Ricci flow with bounded curvature, the completeness is necessary.
 Nevertheless, we can apply it to prove the short-time existence of Ricci flow solutions, with possibly unbounded curvature at the initial time.
 The key step is a conformal transformation which turns a compact domain into a complete Riemannian manifold, while keeping the scalar curvature lower bound and the isoperimetric inequality. \begin{thm} For any $n>0$, $A > 0$, $k\geq 0$ and $L\geq 0$, there exists constants $\delta_1>0$ and $\epsilon_1$ depending only on $n$ and $A$, such that if $(M^n,g)$ is a complete Riemannian manifold satisfying